NicoGrassetto/azure-developer-associate/trainings/implement-azure-app-service-web-apps/deployment/notes.md

 - Create an app with the specified name.
 - Zip deploy files from the current working directory to the web app.

- >**Important**:In order to complete this exercise, you need to switch the Cloud Shell to the Classic version.
+>**Important**: In order to complete this exercise, you need to switch the Cloud Shell to the Classic version.
 When the Cloud Shell finishes loading select **Settings** from the menu at the top of the Cloud Shell, and then select **Go to Classic version**.

 #### Download the sample app